-The plan provides an opportunity to help meet workforce skills needs and gaps matched to local industry to strengthen the local economy.
+This will not only provide an opportunity to help meet workforce skills needs and gaps matched to local industry to strengthen the local economy.
+It will also provide financial, health and social benefits that are central to the wellbeing of a population.